 Ask anyone who’s played an escape room about their perception of time and you’ll often hear that IT FLEW BY.
-People often forget about their basic human needs like eating, drinking, even using the restroom for upwards of 2 hours.
+People often forget about their basic human needs like eating, drinking, and even using the restroom for upwards of 2 hours.
 It’s a whirlwind of an experience!
 What’s going on mentally that makes us so hyper-focused and driven?

-The study of flow started in the early 1900s, when researchers documented how the brain alters consciousness to improve performance.
+The study of flow started in the early 1900s when researchers documented how the brain alters consciousness to improve performance.
 During the 80s and 90s, Mihaly led the research on flow and vouched for it as a way to improve performance and affective experiences in schools and businesses.
 He became fascinated by artists who got “lost” in their work to the point of ignoring needs such as food, water and sleep.

 Flow has even been researched in the brain.
-Researchers have found that during flow, the prefrontal cortex, an area responsible for self-reflective consciousness, working memory and integration of temporal information, shows decreased activity.
+Researchers have found that during flow, the prefrontal cortex, an area responsible for self-reflective consciousness, working memory, and integration of temporal information, shows decreased activity.
 This results in distortion of time, loss of self-consciousness, and loss of an inner critic.
 It also allows more brain areas to communicate freely, increasing the capacity for creativity!

 To experience flow, your skills need to match the task at hand.
-If you’re being asked to derive calculus and that happens to be the class you skipped all semester in college, tough luck finding enjoyment in this task.
-On the other hand, if the task is too mind numbingly easy and repetitive, like entering data into a computer, you’re likely to find time is passing slower than ever before.
+If you’re being asked to derive calculus, and that happens to be the class you skipped all semester in college, tough luck finding enjoyment in this task.
+On the other hand, if the task is too mind-numbingly easy and repetitive, like entering data into a computer, you’re likely to find time is passing slower than ever before.

 The activity should also be inherently pleasurable.
 If you have a serious phobia of blood but (for some unbeknownst reason) chose the career of a phlebotomist, it’s unlikely you’ll ever experience flow on the job!
 Oftentimes, it’s easier to access flow while enjoying leisure activities and hobbies.
 But once you get a feel for it, you can become more skilled at channeling this mental state in general.